 I developed Creative Tailored Therapy, after much demand for CBT for young people and adults.
 My experience is predominantly within the NHS.
-I work as a Clinical Nurse Specialist, within a Mental Health team for children and adolescents and within an adult Primary care service treating Depression and anxiety disorders as an accredited Cognitive Behavioural Psychotherapist.
+My experience is of working as a Clinical Nurse Specialist, within a CAMHS service, a Mental Health team for children and adolescents and within an adult Primary care team service treating Depression and Anxiety disorders as an accredited Cognitive Behavioural Psychotherapist.

 My independent practice evolved due to the huge demand and pressure that the NHS has been under recently.
 Unfortunately sometimes this meant that they could not meet the needs of some of the people who could really benefit from CBT, counselling and Therapy, this was due to not meeting the high thresholds for gaining access to services in the NHS.
 I believe really strongly in early intervention and teaching people how to manage their mental health before it reaches crisis point.
 I do hope one day soon the NHS can go back to how it was and offering more preventative therapeutic work.
 I still work part time within the NHS and I am a total believer in the ethos of the NHS and all that it can offer.
 I truly believe all staff are doing their absolute best, they really care about their patients.
 Staff are often working many more hours than they are actually getting paid for, going without lunch breaks and having amazing bladder control!
 Even though its very stressful at the moment, I still love working within the NHS and the best bit is the people that I am fortunate enough to help by enabling them to have therapy to install hope, feel happier and ultimately lead a better quality of life.

 I qualified as a Play Therapist in 2002, I always ensure that everyone I work with I treat with unconditional positive regard, empathy and remain genuine.
 These are Carl Rogers “Core Conditions” to a helping relationship and I have embedded these in my practice ever since.